mint-metrics/mojito-website/docs/js-delivery-setup.md

 ---
 id: js-delivery-setup
 title: Setting up experiments with Mojito JS Delivery
-sidebar_label: Experiment setup
+sidebar_label: Setup experiments
 ---

 There are two approaches to setup experiments in Mojito.
 The **gulp** builder supports both methods when building the JS container.

 1. **[Straight JS](#straight-js-setup)**: define experiment parameters, trigger code and variant code in a single JS file: `test-object.js`

-2. **[YAML](#yaml-setup)**: define experiment parameters in a YAML file: `config.yml`.
+2. **[YAML / CLI *(recommended)*](#yaml-setup)**: define experiment parameters in a YAML file: `config.yml`.
 All JS and CSS are separated into individual files.

-We recommend the **YAML** approach for a few reasons:

-- Easier to read and setup - YAML abtracts away JS syntax around experiment configuration parameters.

-- Easier to develop experiments - chunking down JS & CSS is good practice; great for debugging and results in less code sphagetti.

-- Extra variant code minification - the YAML build path further minifies variant code like CSS to further reduce the weight of your container.

-- Great for code re-use and portability - e.g. send your developers winning variant code for permanent implementation which is easy to unpack and integrate.

-However, for the purposes of this guide, it's beneficial to first demonstrate a **straight JS** setup, as it better reflects how Mojito works under the hood.

-## Straight JS setup

-Let's create a simple experiment with the following parameters:
+## Let's setup a test with both methods, using these parameters

 Parameter | &nbsp;
 --- | ---
 Trigger | Activate when users enter your site from google Control variant | No change
 Treatment variant | Alert the user with a simple message

+For the purposes of this guide, it's beneficial to first demonstrate a **straight JS** setup, as it better reflects how Mojito works under the hood.

+## Straight JS setup

 Start by creating a file in your repo: